 A delicious gluten free gnocchi recipe (Italian pasta) with a unique twist.
 It contains Ricotta or Cottage Cheese, Parmesan and spinach.
 Delicious!

-3 oz. frozen spinach
+- 3 oz. frozen spinach

-1 tablespoon water
+- 1 tablespoon water

-1 large egg
+- 1 large egg

-15 to 16 ounces 4% fat gluten free cottage cheese* (NOT Organic Valley) (or use ricotta cheese (Organic Valley or homemade)
+- 15 to 16 ounces 4% fat gluten free cottage cheese* (NOT Organic Valley) (or use ricotta cheese (Organic Valley or homemade)

-1/2 cup freshly grated Parmesan cheese (or Kraft shaker)
+- 1/2 cup freshly grated Parmesan cheese (or Kraft shaker)

-3/4 cup potato starch (or more cornstarch)
+- 3/4 cup potato starch (or more cornstarch)

-3/4 cup cornstarch (or more potato starch)
+- 3/4 cup cornstarch (or more potato starch)

-2 tablespoons xanthan gum (or guar gum)
+- 2 tablespoons xanthan gum (or guar gum)

-1/4 teaspoon ground nutmeg
+- 1/4 teaspoon ground nutmeg

-Add spinach and water to a heat-proof bowl and microwave for 1 minute on high.
+- Add spinach and water to a heat-proof bowl and microwave for 1 minute on high.
 Drain and squeeze as much water from the spinach as possible by pressing down with the back of a spoon.
 Transfer spinach to a tea towel and squeeze out all excess water (or use a rice, if you have one); and set it aside.

-Add the egg to a large bowl and whisk thoroughly.
+- Add the egg to a large bowl and whisk thoroughly.

-If you are using cottage cheese, puree it in a food processor or blender to break down the curds.
+- If you are using cottage cheese, puree it in a food processor or blender to break down the curds.
 Add cottage or ricotta and Parmesan and stir to combine.

-In a separate bowl, whisk together the potato starch, cornstarch, xanthan gum, and nutmeg.
+- In a separate bowl, whisk together the potato starch, cornstarch, xanthan gum, and nutmeg.

-Add the flour mixture a little at a time to the cheese mixture and stir.
+- Add the flour mixture a little at a time to the cheese mixture and stir.
 Once the dough comes away from the sides of the bowl, dust it with a little more flour and combine.
 You should have about 1/2 cup of flour remaining.
 You will use this for dusting the surface and the dough.

-Dust a rolling surface (preferably a silicon mat) with some of the remaining flour.
+- Dust a rolling surface (preferably a silicone mat) with some of the remaining flour.
 Turn the dough out onto the surface, and slowly fold more flour into the dough.
 Be sure to keep your hands dusted with flour.
 Once the dough is no longer sticky and easy to mold, stop adding flour.
 You want to avoid it being dry.

-Divide the dough into eight equal pieces and roll one into a 3/4-inch rope, about 12 to 14 inches long.
+- Divide the dough into eight equal pieces and roll one into a 3/4-inch rope, about 12 to 14 inches long.
 Cut the rope into 3/4-inch wide pieces and set aside.

-Hold a fork with the tongs pointing away from you.
+- Hold a fork with the tongs pointing away from you.
 Lay one of the pieces of dough on the tongs with the cut sides on the left and right sides.
 Press the dough onto the tongs of the fork so that it covers all of the tongs.
 You want about 1/4-inch to be above the tongs.
 Using that 1/4-inch of dough, push it up, away from the fork, to begin rolling the dough.
 Then gently grab the sides of the dough and continue to roll it off of the fork.
-You will see the grooves the tong made which creates a nice design.
+You will see the grooves the tong made which creates a nice design and holds more sauce.
 Transfer rolled pieces of dough onto a parchment-lined baking sheet.
 Continue rolling ropes and gnocchi with the remaining pieces of dough.
 At this point you may freeze the gnocchi while on the baking sheet and then transfer to individual resealable storage bags, or store them directly in the refrigerator to boil within 24 hours.

 *The following brands of 4% cottage cheese shows up as gluten free in the Fooducate app: Friendship, Friendship Fit to Go Small Curd, Wegmans, Kemps, Crystaland Darigold Small and Large Curd.
 Daisy makes a gluten free 2% fat cottage cheese, if you prefer lower fat.